prp-e/go-for-rubyists/chapter05.md

 ```

 I think we all know how it works, so we just need to move forward and write the second function.
 But before that, we need to learn something.

+## Data Types in Go

+We all know even in languages like Python, Ruby, PHP and pretty much every scripting language, we have _data types_.
+The simple way to find out the type of data is using methods provided.
+For example in Python, if we define `a = 2` and then run `type(a)`, we'll find it's an integer, although we don't tell the interpreter we have an integer.
+In Ruby we just run `a.class` and so on.

+In Go, although we can declare variables without type as easy as typing `a := 5` we still need to define types.
+As these types are literally a lot, I highly suggest taking a look at [this](https://golangbyexample.com/all-data-types-in-golang-with-examples/) link.
+We'll need this link in future, specially when we try to do web stuff using Go!